 Application by a site tenant or site owner

-If you are a site tenant or site owner you may be able to apply to VCAT about a renting dispute under part 4 Parks of the Residential Tenancies Act 1997.
+If you are a site tenant or site owner of a residential park you may be able to apply to VCAT about a renting dispute under Part 4 of the Residential Tenancies Act 1997.

 Cases VCAT can hear